Wocked61/CPSC332-Group7/README.md

 Copy and paste the contents of the .env.example

 step 7: Access the application
+In your browser type "http://localhost/library_system/client/index.php"

+Usage:
+Members login on main page
+Employee login page linked at the bottom of main page

-In your browser type "http://localhost/library_system/CPSC332-Group7/client/login.php" Type in our demo employee ID (EMP001)
+Type in our demo employee ID (EMP001)

 ## Project Structure: